Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Stage 5: Supplier CAPA and SCAR Workflow

 When an incoming inspection rejection or a production nonconformance traces to a supplier material, the SCAR workflow is initiated from within the nonconformance record.
 The SCAR links to the originating nonconformance, the incoming inspection rejection, and the specific lot or shipment involved.
-The supplier is required to provide a root cause investigation, containment action, corrective action, and preventive action within a defined response timeframe. eLeaP’s SCAR workflow tracks the supplier’s response status, the response content, the quality team’s review of the response adequacy, and the verification of the supplier’s corrective action implementation.
+The supplier is required to provide a root cause investigation, containment, corrective, and preventive actions within a defined response timeframe. eLeaP’s SCAR workflow tracks the supplier’s response status, response content, the quality team’s review of response adequacy, and verification of the supplier’s corrective action implementation.
 The SCAR cannot be closed without documented verification that the supplier’s corrective action was implemented and is addressing the identified root cause.

 Stage 6: Scheduled and For-Cause Supplier Audits